 Free babysitting!
 Create a handmade gift certificate, redeemable for 4 or more hours of babysitting.
-Enlist a friend or family member to help you babysit so the parents can get some much needed Z’s, take a long shower, and have some quality alone time doing whatever they want.
+Enlist a friend or family member to help you babysit so the parents can get some much needed Z’s, take a long shower, drink a whole hot cup of coffee in one sitting, or have some quality alone time doing whatever they want.
 Or if the family has older kids, offer to take the kids out of the house for a day of fun.

-Hire a housekeeping service to clean up the place!
+Hire a housekeeping service.
+Haven’t we all seen that meme that asks if you would rather have a housekeep, chauffeur, driver, of chef?
+I ALWAYS choose housekeeper.
+It seems that the daily tasks take so long that the big chores never get done when you have newborn twins!
 Coordinate a time that’s best for the family so they won’t be home when the service is there and they can arrive home to a fresh clean house.

 A night nanny.
 When the babies are really little there is very little sleep going on for the parents.
 Hiring a night nanny will give the best gift ever for a solid 8 hours.
 In urban areas this service usually runs $18+ an hour (figure around $150-$300 for 1 night).
 Encourage other friends and family members to chip in and give them more than just 1 night.
 Hand over one big check to mom so she can make payments to the nanny directly.
 Good referrals for a night nanny are a nice touch — ask the local Moms of Multiples club and her OB’s office for recommendations.